Holy Cross School has a long history. It was founded by the Dominican Fathers in 1824, having begun informally in 1817.

 The Dominicans decided that a magnificent new Holy Cross School should arise on a spacious site – “a school both intimate in its care for each individual child and Catholic in its culture.”

-The new school was built on the fringe of the city on Stonesby Avenue.
+The new school was built on the fringe of the city on Stonesby Avenue, and was officially opened and blessed by the Right Reverend Edward Ellis, Bishop of Nottingham, on 26th September 1967.
 Its pupils travelled from Evington, Highfields, New Parks, Saffron Lane, Eyres Monsell and Wigston and even rural areas.

-Holy Cross Catholic Primary School on Stonesby Avenue is now celebrating its Golden Jubilee Year.
+Holy Cross Catholic Primary School on Stonesby Avenue recently celebrated its Golden Jubilee Year.
 Many of its pupils have parents or grandparents who also attended the school.